sarahciston/codingcare/posts/notes.md

 # notes on research in progress
 <!-- # {{ page.title }} -->

+### 25 aug 23

+Suchman, L. A., & Trigg, R. H. (1993).
+Artificial intelligence as craftwork.
+Dhaliwal, R. S. (2022).
+On Addressability, or What Even Is Computation?
+Liu, Ani

+### 20 aug 23

+Reporting back from Chaos Communication Camp.
+It takes me a day to get acclimated, at first I think everyone is standoffish, in their own little clique world.
+I have to remind myself that I can go home as soon as my job is done if I want to.
+This helps.
+By the time I am giving my talk and the "leaving window" is available" I have acclimated to camping and to people and their ways.
+Maybe I am always this way in new spaces and noticing this makes it easier.

+Chaos Camp takes delight in an idea taken to its extreme.
+In any kind of depth of knowledge they find joy.
+Anything blinky and buildy and weird and cooperative.
+This kind of pleasure is a fantasy we build together.

+Spycraft. crafting, synthesizing the necessary handmade labor still required to engage impossibly scaled systems.

 ### 17 mar 23

 "situated docs" software documentation as care practice, web to print